GTMStack

 One-Way Sync

-In a one-way sync, data flows from a source system to the CRM (or vice versa) but never in both directions.
+In a one-way sync, data flows from a source system to the CRM (or vice versa) but never both directions.
 This is simpler to implement and reason about.
 If your marketing automation tool pushes lead data into Salesforce and Salesforce never pushes data back, you always know which system owns which data.

 Bi-Directional Sync